- Shipping zones make the shipping process faster for both the courier company and the customer

 Each courier company will have its own way of doing things and operate these slightly differently.
 However, in general, the cost for these will depend on the point of origin and the destination of your package.

 Different zones are assigned different rates.
 To get an accurate rate for your shipment, you have to figure out which shipping zone you fall into.
-Each courier company lists international destinations according to their respective policies on its website.
+Each courier company lists international destinations according to its respective policies on its website.
 So, you can find your rate by just entering the origin and destination zip code.

 USPS Shipping Zones